Configure multiple ITSI deployments to use the same indexing layer

 - Validate that your new environment is configured to write to the new indexes.

-Step 1: Create new indexes
+Create new indexes

-On each Splunk indexer, create a new index for each of the six
+On each Splunk indexer, create a new index for each of the

 anomaly_detection indexes listed in

 $SPLUNK_HOME/etc/apps/SA-IndexCreation/default/indexes.conf.
 Append the name of the environment to the original index name.
+Ensure that index names have not changed when you upgrade between ITSI versions.

 For more information about creating indexes, see Create custom indexes in the Splunk Enterprise Managing Indexers and Clusters of Indexers manual.

-Step 2: Configure search heads to write to the new indexes
+Configure search heads to write to the new indexes

 Perform one of the following steps depending on your deployment: